 - Tissue typing

-- Pulmonary function tests —tests that measure the function of the lungs
+- Pulmonary function tests —to measure the function of the lungs

 - Ventilation-perfusion lung scan—a test that examines the movement of blood and air through the lungs